 appropriate colleagues within and outside the program.
 The final examination must take place when MU is officially in session and the candidate must be enrolled at MU at the time of the examination.

-A final copy of the thesis must be submitted to the Graduate School electronically.
+A final copy of the thesis must be submitted to the MU Office of Graduate Studies electronically.
 A final bound copy of the

 thesis must be submitted to the department.
 Specific instructions are provided in the Guidelines for Preparing Thesis and Dissertations.